 The AF retrieves and stores the IP address of the UE (in the PDU session used) in order to request data collection from the UE Application.
 The UE IP address is used by the AF to identify the user plane connection.

-NOTE 4: An operator can deploy NAT functionality in the network; Data collection from the UE Application when NAT is deployed is not specified in this release of the specification.